numediart/xVAEnet/README.md

 Then, the scoring unit is initialized with the weights of the best encoder previously obtained and the single- layer perceptron (SLP) is randomly initialized.
-The training process for the scoring task, based on the hand-crafted score S~h~ described in the paper, has been performed on the trainset on 50 epochs with a batch size of 16, a learning rate of 5 · 10−4 and a ranger optimizer, and have been validate on the testset with a batch size of 32.
+The training process for the scoring task, based on the hand-crafted score S<sub>h</sub> described in the paper, has been performed on the trainset on 50 epochs with a batch size of 16, a learning rate of 5 · 10−4 and a ranger optimizer, and have been validate on the testset with a batch size of 32.
 A gradient accumulation of 64 samples and an early